saghul/evergreen/docs/io.rst

     .. py:method:: write(data)

-        Write data on the stream
+        Write data on the stream.
+Return True if data was flushed to the underlying resource and False in case the data was buffered and will be sent later.

+    .. py:method:: shutdown

+        Close the write side of a stream and flush the pending data.

     .. py:method:: close

         Close the stream.
 All further operations will raise an exception.
+Any buffered data will be lost.

     .. py:method:: _set_connected